nova-pkgs/python/Doc/library/heapq.rst

 * Sort stability:  how do you get two tasks with equal priorities to be returned in the order they were originally added?

-* Tuple comparison breaks for (priority, task) pairs if the priorities are equal and the tasks do not have a default comparison order.
+* In the future with Python 3, tuple comparison breaks for (priority, task) pairs if the priorities are equal and the tasks do not have a default comparison order.

 * If the priority of a task changes, how do you move it to a new position in the heap?